interceptsms/intercept-sms/README.md

 # Intercept SMS Server for SS7 Attacks
-Learn about SMS intercepting and SS7 protocol attacks, how they work, and the security risks involved.
+Learn about Intercept SMS and SS7 protocol attacks, how SMS intercepting work, and the security risks involved.
 Discover how hackers exploit the SS7 protocol to intercept text messages and compromise sensitive data.

 In the digital age, SMS has become an essential communication tool.
 However, the security of text messages is often overlooked, making them vulnerable to cyber attacks like Intercept SMS.
 One of the most significant threats to SMS security is SMS intercepting through SS7 protocol attacks.
 In this article, we will explore what SMS intercepting is, how SS7 protocol attacks work, and what you can do to protect yourself from these potential security breaches.